Martin-Weiss/cif/README.md

 Adjust BOOT_CD: /data/boot_cd_build/grub/*.lst and /data/boot_cd_build/EFI/*.cfg

-Copy initrd linux to boot cd kernel sub-directories
+Copy initrd linux from original installation ISO /boot/x86_64/loader/ to boot cd kernel sub-directories

-Adjust paths in create-ay-cd-v01.sh
+Adjust paths in create-ay-iso.sh

-Build bootcd using create-ay-cd-v01.sh
+Build bootcd using create-ay-iso.sh

 Install server using the boot-cd and specifying the IP for the server from server.txt in the format <ip>/<mask> i.e. 10.1.1.100/24